How to Communicate Your Core Difference

-A powerful Talking Logo alone can get you appointments, especially when most business who are looking for new business simply ask to meet so they can sell something.
+A powerful Talking Logo alone can get you appointments, especially when most businesses who are looking for new business simply ask to meet so they can sell something.
 Who would you see, someone who wants to sell you his work or someone who wants to show you how to make more money?

-In order to make your Talking Logo truly powerful you’ll need to have a complimentary statement that tells them just how you deliver on your promise when the listener inevitably asks to know more.
+In order to make your Talking Logo truly powerful, you’ll need to have a complimentary statement that tells them just how you deliver on your promise when the listener inevitably asks to know more.

 So let’s return to our architect above to explain – “We have developed relationships with every zoning board in the metro area and by applying our zoning adjustment process we can make sure that projects don’t get hung up by red tape, and that our clients get to that first pay request faster.”